-In terms of lines of business, the difference between the Technical Provisions of the Group under Solvency II and under IFRS balance sheet result from the business being underwritten by OLL and long-duration business in OIL.
+The difference between the Technical Provisions of the Group under Solvency II and under IFRS balance sheet result from the business being underwritten by OLL and long-duration business in OIL.
 OIL offers insurance business which falls under non-life insurance lines of business, Income protection, Fire and Other Damages, Other Motor Vehicle Damage and Miscellaneous financial loss and also underwrites a book of reinsurance business in France falling under Fire and other damage.
 In this regard, technical provisions under IFRS and Solvency II are consistent.
 In the case of OLL, the long-term insurance business underwritten also includes cover for accidental death.
 Whilst this falls under income protection insurance under the Solvency II balance sheet, under the IFRS balance sheet this business is considered under Other Life Insurance Business.